bmish/eslint-doc-generator/README.md

 npm run --save-dev eslint-doc-generator
 ```

-Add it as as script in `package.json` (included as a lint script to demonstrate how we can ensure it passes on CI along with other linting):
+Add it as as script in `package.json` (included as a lint script to demonstrate how we can ensure it passes and is up-to-date on CI):

 ```json
 {